 Legal New Jersey Online Gambling

-Being merely a player participant qualifies as an affirmative defense against the majority of gambling charges, and the following passage legally defining a player is often regarded as essentially acknowledging an exemption for un-raked social home games;
+Land-based gambling is a slightly different matter, but not by much.
+Merely a player participant qualifies as an affirmative defense against the majority of gambling charges, with the following passage legally defining a player is often regarded as essentially acknowledging an exemption for un-raked social home games;

 “A person who gambles at a social game of chance on equal terms with the other participants therein does not thereby render material assistance to the establishment, conduct or operation of such game if he performs, without fee or remuneration, acts directed toward the arrangement or facilitation of the game, such as inviting persons to play, permitting the use of premises therefor or supplying cards or other equipment used therein”.